BlazorData-Net/RFPAPP/README.md

 Save time and win more proposals by automating RFP responses:
 - Detects questions in RFPs
 - Drafts answers using your uploaded materials
-- Assigns rooms intelligently (venue mode)
+- Assigns rooms intelligently (if using the optional venue mode)
 - Exports professional, ready-to-send documents

 ---